Academic Affairs Office

 Information Concerning Valedictorian and Salutatorian

-A student must be in the Honors Program to be considered for valedictorian or salutatorian.
-Judgments will be based on a weighted GPA.
-The GPA calculated for valedictorian and salutatorian is based on their four advanced core classes (grades 9-12) and one advanced elective per year (grades 10-12).
+To be considered for valedictorian or salutatorian, a student must be in the Honors Program.
+Judgments will be based on weighted GPA.
+The GPA calculated for valedictorian and salutatorian is based on their four advanced core classes (grades 9-12) and three advanced electives (grades 10-12).
 If there is a tie, the student with the highest numerical average will be the valedictorian.
 The student must have attended Faith Academy since his or her junior year.
-Homeschool grades will not be considered part of the student’s cumulative GPA.
+Homeschool grades will not be considered as part of the student’s cumulative GPA.